Human papillomavirus (HPV) and cervical cancer

 In developing countries, limited access to effective screening means that the disease is often not identified until it is further advanced and symptoms develop.
 In addition, prospects for treatment of such late-stage disease may be poor, resulting in a higher rate of death from cervical cancer in these countries.

 The high mortality rate from cervical cancer globally (52%) could be reduced by effective screening and treatment programmes.

 Cervical cancer screening is testing for pre-cancer and cancer among women who have no symptoms and may feel perfectly healthy.
 When screening detects pre-cancerous lesions, these can easily be treated and cancer avoided.
 Screening can also detect cancer at an early stage and treatment has a high potential for cure.

-Three different types of screening tests are currently available:
+There are 3 different types of screening tests are currently available:

 - conventional (Pap) test and liquid-based cytology (LBC)

 - visual inspection with Acetic Acid (VIA)

 There are currently 2 vaccines which protect against both HPV 16 and 18, which are known to cause at least 70% of cervical cancers.
 The vaccines may also have some cross-protection against other less common HPV types which cause cervical cancer.
 One of the vaccines also protects against HPV types 6 and 11 which cause anogenital warts.